franktranvantu/spring-annotations/README.md

-# @Controller
+# @Service

-The @Controller annotation is used to indicate the class is a Spring controller.
-This annotation can be used to identify controllers for Spring MVC or Spring WebFlux.
+This annotation is used on a class.
+The @Service marks a Java class that performs some service, such as execute business logic, perform calculations and call external APIs.
+This annotation is a specialized form of the @Component annotation intended to be used in the service layer.